I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/storport/ns-storport-_scsi_pnp_request_block.md

 `Reserved4`

 Reserved for system use.

-`SenseInfoBuffer`

-Miniport driver should ignore this member.

-`SrbExtension`

-A pointer to the SRB extension.
-A miniport driver must not use this member if it set <b>SrbExtensionSize</b> to zero in the <a href="..\strmini\ns-strmini-_hw_initialization_data.md">HW_INITIALIZATION_DATA</a> structure.
-The Storport driver does not initialize the memory that this member points to.
-The HBA can directly access the data that the miniport driver writes into the SRB extension.
-A miniport driver can obtain the physical address of the SRB extension by calling the <a href="..\storport\nf-storport-storportgetphysicaladdress.md">StorPortGetPhysicalAddress</a> routine.

-`SrbFlags`

-Miniport driver should ignore this member.

-`SrbPnPFlags`

-The PNP flags.
-Currently, the only flag allowed is SRB_PNP_FLAGS_ADAPTER_REQUEST, which indicates that the PNP request is for the adapter, and not for one of the devices on the adapter.
-If this flag is set, the miniport driver should ignore the values in the <b>PathId</b>, <b>TargetId</b>, and <b>Lun</b>.

-`SrbStatus`

-The status of the completed request.
-The miniport driver should set this value before notifying the Storport driver that the request has completed.
-A miniport driver notifies the Storport driver that the request has completed by calling the <a href="..\storport\nf-storport-storportnotification.md">StorPortNotification</a> routine with a notification type of <b>RequestComplete</b>.
-For a list of possible status values, see <a href="..\storport\ns-storport-_scsi_request_block.md">SCSI_REQUEST_BLOCK</a>.

-`TargetId`

-The target controller or device identifier on the bus.

-`TimeOutValue`

-The interval, in seconds, that the request can execute before the Storport driver determines that the request has timed out.

 ## Remarks
 The Storport driver sends <b>SCSI_PNP_REQUEST_BLOCK</b> requests to a miniport driver to notify the miniport driver of Windows plug and play events that affect storage devices that are connected to the adapter.